Estimating Conditional Mutual Information for Dynamic Feature Selection: Introduction

 \section{Introduction}

 Many machine learning applications rely on high-dimensional datasets with significant data acquisition costs.
-For example, medical diagnosis can depend on a range of demographic features, lab tests and physical examinations, and collecting each piece of information takes time and money \citep{kachuee2018opportunistic, erion2021coai, he2022bsoda}.
+For example, medical diagnosis can depend on a range of demographic features, lab tests and physical examinations, and each piece of information takes time and money to collect \citep{kachuee2018opportunistic, erion2022coai, he2022bsoda}.
 To improve interpretability and reduce data acquisition costs, a natural approach is to adaptively query features given the current information, so that each prediction relies on only a small number of features.
 This approach is referred to as \textit{dynamic feature selection} (DFS),\footnote{ Prior works have also referred to the problem as as \textit{sequential information maximization} \citep{chen2015sequential}, \textit{active variable selection} \citep{ma2019eddi} and \textit{information pursuit} \citep{chattopadhyay2023variational}.} and it is a promising paradigm considered by several works in recent years \citep{kachuee2018opportunistic, janisch2019classification, chattopadhyay2022interpretable, chattopadhyay2023variational, covert2023learning}.

 Among the existing methods that address this problem, two main approaches have emerged.
 One idea is to formulate DFS as a Markov decision process (MDP) and use reinforcement learning (RL) \citep{dulac2011datum, mnih2014recurrent, kachuee2018opportunistic, janisch2019classification}.
-This approach has the capacity to discover the optimal policy, but it faces training difficulties that are common in RL \citep{henderson2018deep}.
-Alternatively, another line of work focuses on greedy approaches, where features are selected based on their conditional mutual information (CMI) with the response variable \citep{chen2015sequential, ma2019eddi}.
-While less flexible than RL, the greedy approach is near-optimal under certain assumptions about the data distribution \citep{chen2015sequential} and can work better in practice \citep{chattopadhyay2023variational, covert2023learning}.
+This approach theoretically has the capacity to discover the optimal policy, but it faces training difficulties that are common in RL \citep{henderson2018deep}.
+Alternatively, another line of work focuses on greedy approaches, where features are selected based on their conditional mutual information (CMI) with the response variable \citep{chen2015sequential, ma2019eddi}. \revisioniclr{While less flexible than RL, the greedy approach is near-optimal under certain assumptions about the data distribution \citep{chen2015sequential} and represents a simpler learning problem; as a result, it has been found to perform better than RL in several recent works \citep{erion2022coai, chattopadhyay2023variational, covert2023learning}.}